ionic-team/ionic-site/docs/v2/resources/what-is/index.md

   <section id="es5">
     <h3><a href="#es5">ES5</a></h3>
     <p>ES5 refers to EcmaScript 5th Edition.
-A simple way to put it is that ES5 is the version of JavaScript which developers are most familar with today.</p>
+A simple way to put it is that ES5 is the version of JavaScript which developers are most familiar with today.</p>
   </section>

   <section id="es2015-es6">
     <h3><a href="#es2015-es6">ES2015/ES6</a></h3>
     <p>ES2015/ES6 are two commonly used names for the most recent version of JavaScript.
-A wide range of new features have been introducted in this version, including classes, modules, iterators, and promises.
+A wide range of new features have been introduced in this version, including classes, modules, iterators, and promises.
 The final draft of ES6 has been approved, which means eventually ES6 code will be interpreted directly by a browser.
 To use ES6 features today, tools such as <a href="#babel">Babel</a> and <a href="#typescript">TypeScript</a> have to <a href="#transpiler">transpile</a> ES6 code down to ES5.</p>
   </section>

   <section id="es2016-es7">